argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 ```
 3. Set the Environment

-Load the cmake and virtual python environment
+Load the cmake and virtual python environment (THIS MIGHT HAVE TO CHANGE)
 ```
 module load cmake
 module load conda/2021-11-30
 ```
-Set the proper paths for the OCCA library
+Set the proper paths for the OCCA library (THIS MIGHT HAVE TO CHANGE)
 ```
 export OCCA_DIR=/lus/eagle/projects/catalyst/spatel/work/test_occa/occa/install/
 export OCCA_CXX="g++"